vectordotdev/vector/docs/specs/component.md

 #### ComponentEventsReceived

-*All components- MUST emit an `ComponentEventsReceived` event immediately after creating or receiving one or more Vector events.
+*All components* MUST emit an `ComponentEventsReceived` event immediately after creating or receiving one or more Vector events.

 - Properties